sdcoffel/cs2620/FINALPROJECT/README.md

 To fire up the server.

 ### Starting the Stock Price Manager
 The stock price simulator runs in the background of client/server relations.
+You need this running in order to do any meaningful trading.
 Run this in a separate window via:

 ```bash
 python stockpricemanager.py